Zhijun2/roslab2/README.md

 As you can see, I have created one Timer to read the temperature data from the sensor, and another one to publish this data.

+Note that the callback function will be called with an additional parameter: an event.
+This event gives you timing information about the Timer.
+For example, the difference between the expected trigger time and the real trigger time.

+We don’t need the event here, but don’t forget to add an extra optional parameter to the functions used for the callbacks.

 So, what has changed ?

 Well, you are now reading data and publishing data asynchronously!
 Here we kept 10 Hz for both actions, but you can easily modify the value for both Timers.